Harness the power of active rest

 Sensory rest activities are things like:

-• Breathing techniques
+Breathing techniques

-• Closing your eyes
+Closing your eyes

-• Sensory deprivation tanks (float tank)
+Sensory deprivation tanks (float tank)

-• Sitting in silence
+Sitting in silence

-• Spending time in nature
+Spending time in nature

-• Stopping tech an hour before bed
+Stopping tech an hour before bed

-• Taking a bath
+Taking a bath

-• Turning off the TV
+Turning off the TV

-• Unplugging from work
+Unplugging from work

 Customise your active rest approach

-If active rest is an unfamiliar concept, start with something that you can consistently do.
-You might set aside a small amount of time to rest as you transition between professional and personal time.
 I know someone who takes 15-30 minutes for himself when he returns home.
 He gets changed, he plays guitar and lets his mind rest.

 I encourage those I work with to experiment.
 This way you can identify what works best for you.

-You might invite friends or family to partake in certain forms of rest with you.
+You might create a routine with some, using other types at particular times.
+Maybe you could invite others to share in certain forms of rest with you.
 An evening walk, creating something or agreeing to stop all screen time an hour before bed.

-Remember, the focus of active rest is not about doing things in order to be more productive.
+Remember the focus of active rest is not about doing things in order to be more productive.
 It's done to balance the effort you've already given with restorative activities so that you can give again tomorrow.

 What could you do to help yourself unwind today?